 A label with the name “Generation 2 Worldwide” appears on the crib’s headboard or footboard.
 Some labels cite Dothan, Alabama as the country of manufacture, while others identify China.
 On the recalled “ChildESIGNS” cribs, the name appears on the teething rail of some of the cribs.

-Sold for approximately $60 to $160, the recalled cribs were sold at the following locations:
+Sold for approximately $60 to $160, the recalled cribs due to product liability were sold at the following locations:

 - Buy Buy Baby